Overview: CollegeAdvisor.com Client Success Stories

 Our CollegeAdvisor.com reviews speak for themselves.
 As you’ll discover, our students benefit from comprehensive college admissions advice during every part of the process.
 Plus, as you can see from our CollegeAdvisor.com reviews, our students are regularly accepted to Ivy League and Top 50 schools.

-This Client Success Story was based on an interview with Leah Rosenthal.
+This Client Success Story was written by Laura Frustaci, and based on an interview with Leah Rosenthal.
 Leah reached out to us to get an early start on the college application process.
 If you are also looking for college admission advice and are interested in working with a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.